Intravenous access devices

 These devices are implanted beneath the skin somewhere on the chest wall in a pocket of skin (e.g. near the collar bone) or on/under the upper arm, depending on patient choice.
 The catheter is fed into a central vein, and the port allowing access to the catheter is positioned just below the skin.
 When an injection is required a special 'non-coring' needle is inserted through the skin and then through a self-sealing rubbery membrane in the port (called a septum).

-The photograph here shows an example known as a portacath with the port at its head.
+The photographs show an example known as a portacath with the port at its head.
+The photo on the right-hand side (courtesy Pixman, Wikimedia Commons) is an X-ray showing the portacath in position in a patient.
 Patients who require long-term repeat injections may have a portacath e.g. people with cystic fibrosis or on chemotherapy.
 These types of device can be left in place for a long time but are more cosmetically acceptable and pose a lower infection risk.

 c) Tunnelled and cuffed central catheter